Hesham1707/devops-task-hmaher/README.md

 ## About The Script
 The install_logger.sh script is mostly plug and play.
-The script perform the following:
+The script performs the following:
 1- Download prerequisites and configures the AWS CLI
 2- Generates 2 scripts *collect_logs.sh* and *send_to_bucket.sh*
 3- Modifies their permissions to allow execution